opentox/loael-paper/loael.md

 many practical cases desirable to make predictions even in the absence of closely related neighbors, we follow a tiered approach:

-First a similarity threshold of 0.5 is used to collect neighbors, to create a local QSAR model and to make a prediction for the query compound.
-If any of this steps fail, the procedure is repeated with a similarity threshold of 0.2 and the prediction is flagged with a warning that it might be out of the applicability domain of the training data.
+- First a similarity threshold of 0.5 is used to collect neighbors, to create a local QSAR model and to make a prediction for the query compound.
+- If any of these steps fails, the procedure is repeated with a similarity threshold of 0.2 and the prediction is flagged with a warning that it might be out of the applicability domain of the training data.

 Compounds with the same structure as the query structure are automatically [eliminated from neighbors](https://github.com/opentox/lazar/blob/loael-paper.submission/lib/model.rb#L180-L257)